-- 11.04.4 Full time graduate students who have served on the CUPE 3903, CUPE Ontario or CUPE National Executive, or OUWCC Executive for at least six months may, on the basis of such service, submit petitions for academic extensions for a total of eight to twelve months beyond the Faculty of Graduate Studies deadlines.
+11.05.4 Full time graduate students who have served on the CUPE 3903, CUPE Ontario or CUPE National Executive, or OUWCC Executive for at least six months may, on the basis of such service, submit petitions for academic extensions for a total of eight to twelve months beyond the Faculty of Graduate Studies deadlines.
 Petitions shall be submitted through the Graduate Programme Directors and copied directly to the Dean.
 When considering petitions based on service on the Union Executive, the Dean of Graduate Studies shall take into account the effect of such service upon the progress of the student's work.
 If the Dean decides not to grant such a petition, she shall state the reasons for her decision in writing to the individual with a copy to the Union.
 Such a request shall not be unreasonably denied.
-Petitions of full-time graduate students which are granted shall be granted for full-time status and petitions of part-time students which are granted shall be granted for part-time status.
-If a petition for fulltime status is granted the individual will be provided with funding at a level equivalent in value to the GAship which she held in the previous academic year. - 11.04.5 Upon request, the employer also agrees to make reasonable provisions that will permit any member of CUPE 3903 to attend the Annual General Meeting of CUPE 3903 or any meeting of the local which deals with a strike vote or ratification vote.
+Petitions of full-time graduate students which are granted shall be granted for full-time status and petitions of part-time students which are granted shall be granted the individual will be provided with funding at a level equivalent in value to the GAship which she held in the previous academic year.

+11.05.5 Upon request, the employer also agrees to make reasonable provisions that will permit any member of CUPE 3903 to attend the Annual General Meeting of CUPE 3903 or any meeting of the local which deals with a strike vote or ratification vote.
 It is understood that the union will use its best efforts to schedule these events at such times so as to cause minimal disruption to graduate assistant duties.
 It is also understood that the employee will provide as much notice as is both reasonable and practicable.

-11.05 DISABILITY/ILLNESS/INJURY LEAVE
+11.06 DISABILITY/ILLNESS/INJURY LEAVE

-Full-time graduate students who have a disability or disabilities may submit petitions for academic extensions for up to a total of twenty-four months beyond the Faculty of Graduate Studies deadlines.
+A full-time graduate student whose studies have been impacted by a protected ground under the OHRC for which they require accommodation submit a petition for academic extension for up to a total of twenty-four months beyond the Faculty of Graduate Studies deadlines.
 Full-time graduate students who suffer illness or injury may submit petitions for academic extensions for up to a total of twelve months beyond the Faculty of Graduate Studies deadlines.
 Petitions shall be submitted through the Graduate Programme Directors and copied directly to the Dean.
 Such petitions shall be kept confidential.
 When considering these petitions, the Dean shall review medical certification and statements as to the effect of the disability or disabilities, illness or injury upon the progress of the student's work.
 If requested by the member, in the case of a petition based upon a disability or disabilities, the Dean shall also meet with an Officer from the Office of Persons with Disabilities to discuss the petition.
 If the Dean decides not to grant such a petition, she shall state the reasons for her decision in writing, including the basis upon which she decided that the effect of the illness, injury, and/or disability or disabilities upon the progress of the student's work was not sufficient to grant the petition, to the individual with a copy to the Union.
 Such a request shall not be unreasonably denied.
 Petitions of full-time graduate students which are granted shall be granted for full-time status and petitions of part-time students which are granted shall be granted for part-time status.
 If a petition for full-time status is granted the individual will be provided with funding at a level equivalent in value to the GAship which she held in the previous academic year.

-11.06 PHOTOCOPYING
+11.07 PHOTOCOPYING